 10.1 Did the agency have policy(ies) for determining when to shift funds away from grantees, practices, policies, interventions, and/or programs that consistently failed to achieve desired outcomes, and did the agency act on that policy?

-- The Department works with grantees to support implementation of their projects to achieve intended outcomes.
+- The Department works with grantees to support the implementation of their projects to achieve intended outcomes.
 The Education Department General Administrative Regulations (EDGAR) explains that ED considers whether grantees make “substantial progress” when deciding whether to continue grant awards.
 In deciding whether a grantee has made substantial progress, ED considers information about grantee performance.
 If a continuation award is reduced, more funding may be made available for other applicants, grantees, or activities.
 Under some grant programs, due to statutory requirements or historical practices, programs assess performance from the three first years of grant activities to determine whether to provide two additional years of funding as part of a five-year grant.

 - The Department conducts a variety of technical assistance to support grantees to improve outcomes.
 Department staff work with grantees to assess their progress and, when needed, provide technical assistance to support program improvement.
 On a national scale, the Comprehensive Centers program, Regional Educational Laboratories, and technical assistance centers managed by the Office of Special Education Programs develop resources and provide technical assistance.
 The Department uses a tiered approach in these efforts, providing universal general technical assistance through a more general dissemination strategy; targeted technical assistance efforts that address common needs and issues among a number of grantees, and intensive technical assistance that is more focused on specific issues faced by specific recipients.
 The Department also supports program-specific technical assistance for a variety of individual grant programs.